By Albert Gicheha and Don Pablo

 Mbagathi River flows past Rongai and goes on to form the Southern boundary of the Nairobi National Park.
 Ngong Hills is a major catchment area and as such, many streams flow down from the Hills through Karen and further downstream into the National Park.
 The streams within the Park all flow to join the Mbagathi River.
 The biggest of these streams is the Mokoyeti which is the river that crosses Langata Road between Galleria Shopping Mall and the Langata Cemetery.

 Past the National Park, Mbagathi River emerges near Athi River town and cuts across Namanga Road.
-The new name for the river at this point becomes Athi River.
+The new name for the river at this point becomes Athi River, having been joined by Stony Athi river that flows from Isinya.
 The river changes direction from Southwards to the North East as a natural barrier to the gravitational flow of the river is presented by the Lukenya Hills.
 Athi River then flows North Eastwards and is joined later on by the rivers from the Nairobi River Basin.

 Having joined the Athi River, the Nairobi River Basin ceases to exist.
 Athi River, a big river by this stage, flows round Mt.
 Kilimambogo through Ukambani area and 600 Kilometres later, the journey ends at the Indian Ocean near Malindi.